AndriiLeskiv/HTML_project/README.md

-# Фінальна робота з HTML
+# Final HTML Project

-## Опис проєкту
+## Project Description
-Це фінальна робота з HTML, яка включає базову верстку для демонстрації веб-сторінки.
+This is a final HTML project, which includes basic layout for demonstrating a web page.
-Проєкт створений із використанням HTML та CSS, щоб показати структуру сторінки та стилізацію основних елементів.
+The project was created using HTML and CSS to showcase the page structure and styling of the main elements.

-## Використані технології
+## Technologies Used
 - HTML
 - CSS

-## Структура файлів
+## File Structure
-- `index.html` – головний HTML файл із розміткою сторінки
+- `index.html` – the main HTML file with page markup
-- `style.css` – файл зі стилями для оформлення сторінки
+- `style.css` – the stylesheet for page styling
-- `img/` – папка з використаними зображеннями
+- `img/` – folder containing used images

-## Особливості проєкту
+## Project Features
-- Інтерактивні елементи, стилізовані за допомогою CSS
+- Interactive elements styled with CSS

-## Інструкції з запуску
+## Launch Instructions
-Щоб переглянути проєкт, відкрийте файл `index.html` у браузері.
+To view the project, open the `index.html` file in a browser.

-## Автор
+## Author
-Автор: Андрій Леськів
+Author: Andrii Leskiv